15athompson/Hotel/README.md

 ## Screenshots

-[See Appendix A - User Acceptance Tests - in testing.pdf]
+[See Appendix A - User Acceptance Tests - testing.pdf]